Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Bear Trace Golf Course at Harrison Bay in Harrison, Tennessee.

-The scenic Harrison, Tennessee, named for President William Henry Harrison, is home to the 1,200 acre Harrison Bay State Park with 40 miles of Chickamauga Lake Shoreline.
+From Cherokee Removal Memorial Park, Harrison Bay State Park is about 25 miles away, or roughly 35 minutes by car.
+The scenic Harrison, Tennessee, named for President William Henry Harrison, is home to the 1,200-acre Harrison Bay State Park with 40 miles of Chickamauga Lake Shoreline.
 Harrison Bay holds the distinction of becoming the first Tennessee State Park in 1937.
 Today, the many amenities include marina facilities, a restaurant, pool, hiking and biking trails, and the 18-hole Bear Trace Golf Course designed by Jack Nicklaus.